CANDU reactor: Generation III+ designs

 Outside of the reactor, the ACR-1000 has a number of design changes that are expected to dramatically lower capital and operational costs.
 Primary among these changes is the design lifetime of 60 years, which dramatically lowers the price of the electricity generated over the lifetime of the plant.
 The design also has an expected capacity factor of 90%.
 Higher-pressure steam generators and turbines improve efficiency downstream of the reactor.

 Many of the operational design changes were also applied to the existing CANDU 6 to produce the Enhanced CANDU 6.
 Also known as CANDU 6e or EC 6, this was an evolutionary upgrade of the CANDU 6 design with a gross output of 740 MW_{e} per unit.
 The reactors are designed with a lifetime of over 50 years, with a mid-life program to replace some of the key components e.g. the fuel channels.
 The projected average annual capacity factor is more than 90%.
 Improvements to construction techniques (including modular, open-top assembly) decrease construction costs.
 The CANDU 6e is designed to operate at power settings as low as 50%, allowing them to adjust to load demand much better than the previous designs.

+The Advanced Fuel CANDU Reactor (AFCR) was to be a further development of EC6 design with 740 MWe.
+It was intended to use recycled uranium and thorium-based fuels and was to be developed by joint venture of SNC-Lavalin, China National Nuclear Corporation and Shanghai Electric, but thorium designs were not pursued in light of the China Academy of Sciences (CAS) project on thorium-breeding molten-salt reactor.

+AtkinsRéalis is developing the next design CANDU, known as CANDU Monark.
+It is a Generation III+ reactor with 1000MW.
+The design is based on mainly ACR-1000 and EC6.